whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

 1. Follow the simple directions given in https://github.com/hieplpvip/AsusSMC/wiki/Installation-Instruction
     - Download Release of AsusSMC: https://github.com/hieplpvip/AsusSMC/releases
     - Run install_daemon.sh by dragging it onto terminal.
     - Reboot if the script does not seem to work.
+After updating your EFI folder or any kexts, you may need to run the script again.

 ## Remap PS2